- Clark County

 In conjunction with the construction of a new housing development nearby, NE 52nd Street will be closed to all traffic from NE 131st to NE 135th avenues.
 Contractors will be installing utilities and reconstructing the roadway with pervious concrete.
 Detours will be in place, but drivers are still asked to be aware of workers, flaggers and equipment.
 The street is expected to be closed through end of September.

 Pedestrian Crosswalk Improvement Project along Mill Plain Boulevard

-A new “pedestrian hybrid beacon” style crosswalk will be installed at SE 157th Avenue and SE Mill Plain Boulevard.
-The existing pedestrian crossing to the west of Andresen Road will also be upgraded to the hybrid beacon system.
+Two new “pedestrian hybrid beacon” style crosswalks will be activated along Mill Plain Boulevard during the week of September 22.
+A new crosswalk has been installed at SE 157th Avenue and SE Mill Plain Boulevard.
+Also, the existing pedestrian crossing to the west of Andresen Road has been upgraded to the new hybrid beacon system.
 This hybrid type of crosswalk uses a red signal beacon and signage to alert drivers to pedestrians.
-The new crosswalks are expected to be activated in late September.
-Pedestrians and drivers are asked to be alert to construction near these existing crosswalk locations.
+Vancouver’s Public Works and Police Department are partnering to conduct community outreach and enforcement to help familiarize both pedestrians and drivers with the new hybrid beacon operations.
+Pedestrians and drivers are asked to be alert to the new crosswalks and signal beacons.